Acupuncture for Hormonal Health

 Acupuncture is a gentle, natural way to support your body throughout pregnancy.
 It helps ease some of the most common discomforts, like morning sickness, aches and pains, and even stress.
 Many parents and parents-to-be love acupuncture because it promotes relaxation and balances your body’s energy during this exciting time.
 Whether you're looking for a little extra help preparing for labor or just want to feel your best as you move through each trimester, acupuncture can be a great companion on your pregnancy journey!

-Eases nausea and vomiting: Acupuncture can help lessen the intensity of morning sickness, a common discomfort during early pregnancy.
+Ease nausea and vomiting: Acupuncture can help lessen the intensity of morning sickness, a common discomfort during early pregnancy.

-Relieves pregnancy-related pain: Many people experience pain during pregnancy, such as back, pelvic, or joint pain.
+Relieve pregnancy-related pain: Many people experience pain during pregnancy, such as back, pelvic, or joint pain.
 Acupuncture has been shown to help manage these discomforts by triggering the release of endorphins, the body’s natural pain relievers.

-Regulates hormones: Acupuncture aids in balancing hormone levels, which can be particularly helpful during pregnancy when hormonal fluctuations may cause discomfort or mood swings.
+Regulate hormones: Acupuncture aids in balancing hormone levels, which can be particularly helpful during pregnancy when hormonal fluctuations may cause discomfort or mood swings.

-Managing pregnancy-related conditions: Acupuncture can help with conditions like gestational diabetes, pregnancy-induced hypertension (high blood pressure), and swelling (edema).
+Manage pregnancy related conditions: Acupuncture can help with conditions like gestational diabetes, pregnancy-induced hypertension (high blood pressure), and swelling (edema).
 Our acupuncturist is happy to connect with your pregnancy primary care provider to discuss any conditions or symptoms you may be experiencing.

 Lastly, it’s a fantastic opportunity to take an hour for yourself, just to rest and relax.
 Many of our expectant parents sleep peacefully during their acupuncture session and wake up feeling refreshed!